CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 Entries liquidated more than 80 days ago cannot go through CAPE Phase 1.
 The only remaining option is a Form 19 protest, which must be filed within 180 days of the liquidation date under 19 U.S.C. § 1514.

-A standard formal entry liquidates approximately 314 days after the entry date.
+A standard formal entry liquidates approximately 1 year after the entry date under 19 U.S.C. § 1504.
 Using that timeline:

 Entry PeriodApprox.
 LiquidationProtest DeadlineStatus